Bridges of Washington, DC: The Virginia Side

 June 11 @ 7:15 pm - 8:45 pm

 In the late 1700s, the first bridges, now completely gone, connected the new Federal City to the outside world.
 Throughout the nineteenth and twentieth centuries, more and bigger crossings arose to support industry, allow the expansion of suburbs, commemorate cultural and civic leaders, and enhance the aesthetics of the District’s waterfronts and parks.
 Although the city abandoned civic-minded, commemorative, and monumental constructions for utilitarian highway monoliths in the mid-twentieth century, a recent renaissance has seen a welcome shift to walkability and beauty instead of brute utility.
+Using the city’s bridges as an index of the times, our speaker, author Bob Dover tracks how connecting to Virginia impacted both Virginia and DC from the 1750s to today.

-The speaker’s book “Bridge of Washington, D.C: A History and Guide” will be available sale at this event and the author will be happy to sign it.
+Our speaker’s book “Bridge of Washington, D.C: A History and Guide” will be available sale at this event and the author will be happy to sign it.

+This event immediately follows a brief annual AHS members’ meeting.
 This event will be in-person and via Zoom.

 PREREGISTER FOR ZOOM ACCESS